-1 Rule 24.
+Rule 24.
 Intervention.

-2 (a) Intervention of right.
-On timely motion, the court must permit anyone to intervene who: 3 (a)(1) is given an unconditional right to intervene by a statute; or 4 (a)(2) claims an interest relating to the property or transaction that is the subject of the action, and 5 is so situated that disposing of the action may as a practical matter impair or impede the movant's 6 ability to protect its interest, unless existing parties adequately represent that interest.
-7 (b) Permissive intervention.
-8 (b)(1) In General.
-On timely motion, the court may permit anyone to intervene who: 9 (b)(1)(A) is given a conditional right to intervene by a statute; or 10 (b)(1)(B) has a claim or defense that shares with the main action a common question of law 11 or fact.
-12 (b)(2) By a Government Officer or Agency.
-On timely motion, the court may permit a federal or 13 state governmental officer or agency to intervene if a party's claim or defense is based on: 14 (b)(2)(A) a statute or executive order administered by the officer or agency; or 15 (b)(2)(B) any regulation, order, requirement, or agreement issued or made under the statute 16 or executive order.
-17 (b)(3) Delay or Prejudice.
-In exercising its discretion, the court must consider whether the 18 intervention will unduly delay or prejudice the adjudication of the original parties' rights.
-19 (c) Notice and motion required.
-A motion to intervene must be served on the parties as provided 20 in Rule 5.
-The motion must state the grounds for intervention and set out the claim or defense for which 21 intervention is sought.
-22 (d) Constitutionality of Utah statutes, ordinances, rules, and other administrative or legislative 23 enactments.
-24 (d)(1) Challenges to a statute.
-If a party challenges the constitutionality of a statute in an action 25 in which the Attorney General has not appeared, the party raising the question of constitutionality 26 shall notify the Attorney General of such fact by serving the notice on the Attorney General by email 27 or, if circumstances prevent service by email, by mail at the address below.
-The party shall then file 28 proof of service with the court.
-29 Email: notices@agutah.gov 30 Mail: 31 Office of the Utah Attorney General 32 Attn: Utah Solicitor General 33 350 North State Street, Suite 230 34 P.O.
-Box 142320 35 Salt Lake City, Utah 84114-2320 36 (d)(2) Challenges to an ordinance or other governmental enactment.
-If a party challenges 37 the constitutionality of a governmental entity's ordinance, rule, or other administrative or legislative enactment in an action in which the governmental entity has not appeared, the party raising the question of constitutionality shall notify the governmental entity of such fact by serving the person identified in Rule 4(d)(1) of the Utah Rules of Civil Procedure.
+- (a) Intervention of right.
+On timely motion, the court must permit anyone to intervene who: - (1) is given an unconditional right to intervene by a statute; or - (2) claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter impair or impede the movant's ability to protect its interest, unless existing parties adequately represent that interest.

+(b) Permissive intervention.

+- (1) In General.
+On timely motion, the court may permit anyone to intervene who: - (A) is given a conditional right to intervene by a statute; or - (B) has a claim or defense that shares with the main action a common question of law or fact. - (2) By a Governmental Entity.
+On timely motion, the court may permit a governmental entity to intervene if a party's claim or defense is based on: - (A) a statute or executive order administered by the governmental entity; or - (B) any regulation, order, requirement, or agreement issued or made under the statute or executive order. - (3) Delay or Prejudice.
+In exercising its discretion, the court must consider whether the intervention will unduly delay or prejudice the adjudication of the original parties' rights. - (c) Notice and motion required.
+A motion to intervene must be served on the parties as provided in Rule 5.
+The motion must state the grounds for intervention and set out the claim or defense for which intervention is sought.

+- (d) Constitutionality of Utah statutes, ordinances, rules, and other administrative or legislative enactments. - (1) Challenges to a statute.
+If a party challenges the constitutionality of a statute in an action in which the Attorney General has not appeared, the party raising the question of constitutionality shall notify the Attorney General of such fact by serving the notice on the Attorney General by email or, if circumstances prevent service by email, by mail at the address below.
 The party shall then file proof of service with the court.

-(d)(3) Notification procedures.
+Email: notices@agutah.gov

+Mail:

+Office of the Utah Attorney General

+Attn: Utah Solicitor General

+350 North State Street, Suite 230

+P.O.
+Box 142320

+Salt Lake City, Utah 84114-2320

-- (d)(3)(A) Form and content.
-The notice shall (i) be in writing, (ii) be titled "Notice of Constitutional Challenge Under URCrP 24(d)," (iii) concisely describe the nature of the challenge, and (iv) include, as an attachment, the pleading, motion, or other paper challenging the constitutionality of the statute. - (d)(3)(B) Timing.
-The party shall serve the notice on the Attorney General or other governmental entity on or before the date the party files the paper challenging the constitutionality of the statute.
+- (2) Challenges to an ordinance or other governmental enactment.
+If a party challenges the constitutionality of a governmental entity's ordinance, rule, or other administrative or legislative enactment in an action in which the governmental entity has not appeared, the party raising the question of constitutionality shall notify the governmental entity of such fact by serving the person identified in Rule 4(d)(1) of the Utah Rules of Civil Procedure.
+The party shall then file proof of service with the court. - (3) Notification procedures. - (A) Form and content.
+The notice shall (i) be in writing, (ii) be titled "Notice of Constitutional Challenge Under URCP 24(d)," (iii) concisely describe the nature of the challenge, and (iv) include, as an attachment, the pleading, motion, or other paper challenging constitutionality as set forth above.

+(B) Timing.
+The party shall serve the notice on the Attorney General or other governmental entity on or before the date the party files the paper challenging constitutionality as set forth above.

-(d)(4) Attorney General's or other governmental entity's response to notice.
+(4) Attorney General's or other governmental entity's response to notice.